Custom Car Registration in Delaware

 Definition of an Antique Vehicle in Delaware

 Before registering a custom car, vehicle owners need to familiarize themselves with the type of vehicle they own and the specific requirements that they must satisfy.
-An antique vehicle is a motor vehicle manufactured at least 25 years ago and maintained or restored in compliance with the manufacturer's qualifications.
-Moreover, the antique car registration will be issued only to those drivers who will use the vehicle for exhibitions, tours, parades and club activities.
-Drivers will not be allowed to apply for a DE antique vehicle registration, if their car has been altered or changed from the original specifications, or if they plan to drive it for personal use.
+An antique vehicle is a motor vehicle manufactured at least 25 years ago and maintained or restored in compliance with the manufacturer’s qualifications.
+Moreover, the classic car registration will be issued only to those drivers who will use the vehicle for exhibitions, tours, parades and club activities.
+Drivers will not be allowed to apply for a DE historic vehicle registration, if their car has been altered or changed from the original specifications, or if they plan to drive it for personal use.